NevilKumar2002/bitroot_backend/README.md

-# Project Name: Bitroot-assignment.
+# Contact List Management Backend

-This is a contact-us backend project.
-It was built with NodeJS, Expressjs libraries, MongoDB and Multer for storing image.
+This project is a backend service for managing a contact list.
+It is built using Node.js, Express.js, and MongoDB.

+## Features

+- Add a new contact
+- Retrieve all contacts
+- Retrieve a contact by ID
+- Update a contact by ID
+- Delete a contact by ID

 ## Technologies Used

 1. NodeJS
-2. Expressjs
+2. Express.JS
+3. MongoDB
-3. Multer for storing image
+4. Multer for storing image
-4. MongoDB

 ## Installation